puneet222/it-logger/README.md

-This is basic react redux project made which learning from Udemy
+This is a basic react redux project made which learning from Udemy

 ## Available Scripts